-As three young English women make their fresh start in the New World, the snap of their long skirts and smart comebacks lend plenty of cheek to the period drama Jamestown (now streaming with THIRTEEN Passport), set in the early 17th century.
+As three young English women make their fresh start in the New World, the snap of their long skirts and smart comebacks lend plenty of cheek to the period drama Jamestown (two seasons are now streaming with THIRTEEN Passport), set in the early 17th century.
 The series makes its broadcast debut on Saturday, March 8 at 8 p.m. on THIRTEEN, as part of Women’s History Month in 2019.

 They arrive in Jamestown, Virginia in 1619, each bound to marry the man that paid for her passage.
 But these newcomers prove defiant to their male counterparts, fighting for the futures they want for themselves from the get-go.